fmtr/amniotic/docs/themes.md

 When running for the first time, you'll have a single theme called **Default **.
 You can add new Themes by entering a name into the **New Theme** control.

+!!! note "Themes Need Recordings Enabled"

+    When you first create a Theme, it will have no Recordings enabled.
+In order to be able to stream the Theme, you'll need to enable at least one Recording for it.
+To enable a Recording, select one from the "Theme Recordings" control, then toggle "Enable Recording".